AdamWehbi0/Springboot_PostgreSQL_Java_Student_Management/README.md

 # Springboot_PostgreSQL_Java_Student_Management
 Full-stack Student Management System using Spring Boot, PostgreSQL, and Docker.
-Backend with Spring Boot providing robust RESTful APIs and Spring Data JPA for seamless database integration.
-Fully Dockerized for scalable deployment.
-Highlights expertise in Java, Spring Boot, RESTful API development, PostgreSQL, and containerization.
+Created RESTful APIs with Spring Boot and integrated with PostgreSQL using Spring Data JPA.
+Frontend supports CRUD operations with user-friendly student cards.
+Dockerized for scalable deployment.
+Demonstrates skills in Java, Spring Boot, PostgreSQL, and Docker.